IRA-linked Sinn Fein becomes Ireland's second-largest party | DW | 11.02.2020

 The hunt to form a coalition

-With no party claiming absolute majority, the hunt is now on to find coalition parties to try and reach the 80 seats needed for a majority in the next parliament, set to begin on February 20.
+With no party claiming an absolute majority, the hunt is now on to form a coalition to try and reach the 80 seats needed for a majority in the next parliament, set to begin on February 20.

 "A government that people relate to, that is in tune with the realities of people's day-to-day lives, not one that is aloof and adrift from the experiences of citizens."